On the Detection of Shared Data Manipulation in Distributed Optimization: Data Manipulation with Embedded Detection Models

 \subsection{Data Manipulation Strategies}

-We build on the attack model proposed in~\cite{10012244}, which presents three data manipulation strategies that drive the distributed algorithm's results to a malicious operating point.
-We denote the attacker as agent~$a$ throughout this section.
+We build on the attack model proposed in~\cite{10012244}, which presents three data manipulation strategies that drive the results of the distributed algorithm to a malicious operating point.
+Throughout this section, we denote the attacker as agent~$a$.